Battle of Morales

-The Battle of Morales was fought on 2 June 1813, a cavalry skirmish between the Duke of Wellington's vanguard and the rear guard of the French army.
-It occurred near the village of Morales which is in the vicinity of Toro, Zamora in Spain.
-General Digeon commanded the French cavalry and Colonel Grant the British hussars, although Major George Robarts was the one who gave the order to charge.
+The Battle of Morales was fought on 2 June 1813 during the Peninsular War.
+Fought near the village of Morales de Toro in Spain, the battle consisted of a cavalry skirmish between the British and French armies.
+Divisional-general Alexandre, vicomte Digeon commanded the French cavalry and Colonel Colquhoun Grant the British cavalry, although Major George Robarts was the one who gave the order to charge.
 Considered a victory for the British, the French cavalry then retreated upon their own retreating infantry and the British cavalry without infantry support were unable to continue the attack.